 In the event of a capsize, clearance above the floor of the canoe and in front of the kneeling thwart might become critical.
 Some canoeists prefer a quick release kneeling thwart and/or yoke.
 Any arrangement should be thoroughly tested, but with any solution, canoeists should consider carrying a pruning saw capable of sawing through any woodwork.

-For some, they're primary structural parts of the hull, whereas for others, they're practical aids used in ever canoe trip… but where they are fitted, yokes tend to be the visual centrepiece of any traditional canoe.
+For some, yokes are structural parts of the hull.
+They may also be considered as practical aids, to be used on every canoe trip.
+Where they are fitted, such yokes tend to be the visual centrepiece of any traditional canoe.

 Anyone who tells you portaging is fun is either a liar or crazy…